 NOTE: For lowercase letters g, j, p, q, y: Place bottom of the stamp on the thin horizontal blue line that runs through the guide marks.

-After stamping the first line, move the straight stamp guide down and repeat the technique to finishing stamping any additional lines.
+After stamping the first line, move the straight stamp guide down and repeat the technique to finish stamping any additional lines.

-TIP: If stamp guide becomes unusable due to rips or markings, then complete project with a new straight stamp guide
+TIP: If stamp guide becomes unusable due to rips or markings, then use a new straight stamp guide to complete the project.

 Stamp design stamps of your choice around the stamped words to further personalize the rectangle tag.

 TIP: Use the Tilt & Tap technique to stamp 6mm and larger stamps, or stamps with more details.
 While applying pressure to the stamp, strike once with medium force.
 Then without lifting stamp, continue to strike while very slightly tilting the stamp in a circular motion to catch all sides of the design.